Two Years After Quitting My Job, I Found Myself Building in Canada

 3. Sharing

-Before coming to Ottawa, I did not realize that many AI workflows I took for granted looked almost magical to most people.
+Before coming to Ottawa, I had no idea that the AI workflows I took for granted looked almost like magic to most people.
 Not because I was special, obviously.
 The information gap was just real, and absurdly large.

 Source: @damianplayer